cyneuro/Modeling-Environment-Setup/README.md

 conda activate NME
 ```
 ### Some packages do not install using Conda, so we will use pip to finish the install process.

+### This line is only needed if you plan on doing runs in parallel.
+You should have a version of mpi loaded before install for example mpich or openmpi.
 ```
 pip install mpi4py-mpich
 ```